Parents Mourning Children in Torah and Tanach

 Torah commentators Ramban (1194-1270) and Sforno (1470-1550) learn from this passage that Aaron had been crying profusely but was comforted when Moses told him that they were beloved by G-d.

-A Unique Insight on Mourning a Child from King David
+A Unique Insight on Infant and Adult Child Loss from King David

 “…When the child was alive I fasted and wept…maybe G-d will be kind to me and he will live.
 Now that he is dead, why should I fast?
 Can I bring him back?
 I shall go to him but he will not come to me.”
 (Samuel II, 12:22-23)